QuantEcon/lecture-python-intro/lectures/eigen_I.md

 A thorough discussion of the method can be found [here](https://pythonnumericalmethods.berkeley.edu/notebooks/chapter15.02-The-Power-Method.html).

-In this exercise, first implement the power iteration method and use it to find the largest eigenvalue and its corresponding eigenvector.
+In this exercise, first implement the power iteration method and use it to find the greatest absolute eigenvalue and its corresponding eigenvector.

 Then visualize the convergence.
 ```